Heuchera Coral Bells in bloom

 How to Grow Coral Bells in the Ground

 If you want to grow Heuchera outside in the open, the best time of the year to plant is early spring when the weather and the ground are warm enough.
 Just make sure you leave enough room in between the plants, allowing them to develop healthy clumps.
-Choose the right spot for the Coral Bell plants eg) landscape under shade trees and position them allowing 30 to 60cm of space from one plant to the other.
+Choose the right spot for the Coral Bell plants eg) landscape under shade trees and position them, allowing 30 to 60cm of space from one plant to the other.
 Larger varieties will need more room compared to shorter varieties.

 Heuchera plants can grow between 6 to 18 inches in height and their width can range between 1 and 2 feet.

-Again, make sure the crown of the roots is not buried beneath the ground.
+Again, ensure the crown of the roots is not buried beneath the ground.
 The crown should be kept dry and remain above the soil surface to prevent the plant from root and crown rot.
 After planting mulch, the plants to keep the roots cool in summer and warm in winter and to protect the plant from weeds.

 How to care for Coral Bells